Chart Color Schemes

 Busby has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Busby's population is estimated at around 4,666 as of Nov 2025.
-This reflects an increase of 220 people (4.9%) since the 2021 Census, which reported a population of 4,446 people.
-The change is inferred from the resident population of 4,622 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 45 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,856 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Busby's 4.9% growth since census positions it within 2.7 percentage points of the state (7.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Busby is around 4,667.
+This figure reflects an increase of 5.0% since the 2021 Census, which reported a population of 4,446 people.
+The latest ERP data release by the ABS in June 2024 estimated the resident population at 4,622, with an additional 45 validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 3,857 persons per square kilometer for Busby, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 5.0% since the census is within 2.8 percentage points of the state average of 7.8%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 52.0% of overall population gains in recent periods for Busby.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-An above median population growth of statistical areas analysed by AreaSearch is projected for the Busby (SA2), with an expected growth of 858 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.4% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 875 persons to 2041, reflecting an increase of 17.8% in total over this period.

 Frequently Asked Questions - Population